manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 ```
 <!-- end -->

-When using SQL to highlight search results, you get different snippets from different fields concatenated as a single string.
-It is a limitation of mysql protocol.
-You can fine-tune concatenation separators with `field_separator` and `snippet_separator` options, see below.
+When using SQL for highlighting search results, you will receive snippets from various fields combined into a single string due to the limitations of the MySQL protocol.
+You can adjust the concatenation separators with the `field_separator` and `snippet_separator` options, as detailed below.

-When running json queries via HTTP or using the PHP client, there are no such limitations and the result set contains an array of fields which contains arrays of snippets (without the separators).
+When executing JSON queries through HTTP or using the PHP client, there are no such constraints, and the result set includes an array of fields containing arrays of snippets (without separators).

-Note that snippet generation options such as `limit`, `limit_words`, `limit_snippets` are applied to each field separately (by default).
-You can change this behavior using the `limits_per_field` option, but it may lead to undesirable results.
-I.e. one of the fields has matching keywords, but no snippets from this field are included in the result set because they didn't rank as high as the snippets from the other fields in the highlighting engine.
+Keep in mind that snippet generation options like `limit`, `limit_words`, and `limit_snippets` apply to each field individually by default.
+You can alter this behavior using the `limits_per_field` option, but it could lead to unwanted results.
+For example, one field may have matching keywords, but no snippets from that field are included in the result set because they didn't rank as high as snippets from other fields in the highlighting engine.

-Highlighting algorithm currently favors better snippets (with closer phrase matches), and then snippets with keywords not yet included in the result.
-Generally, it will try to highlight the best match with the query, and it will also try to highlight all the query keywords, as made possible by the limits.
-If there are no matches in the current field, the beginning of the document trimmed down according to the limits will be return by default.
-You can also return an empty string instead by setting `allow_empty` option to 1.
+The highlighting algorithm currently prioritizes better snippets (with closer phrase matches) and then snippets with keywords not yet included in the result.
+Generally, it aims to highlight the best match for the query and to highlight all query keywords, as allowed by the limits.
+If no matches are found in the current field, the beginning of the document will be trimmed according to the limits and returned by default.
+To return an empty string instead, set the `allow_empty` option to 1.

-Highlighting is performed on a so-called `post limit` stage, meaning that snippet generation is postponed not just until the entire final result set is ready, but even after the LIMIT clause is applied.
-For example, with a LIMIT 20,10 clause, `HIGHLIGHT()` function will be called at most 10 times.
+Highlighting is performed during the so-called `post limit` stage, which means that snippet generation is deferred not only until the entire final result set is prepared but also after the LIMIT clause is applied.
+For instance, with a LIMIT 20,10 clause, the `HIGHLIGHT()` function will be called a maximum of 10 times.

 ## Highlighting options

 <!-- example highlighting options -->

-There are several additional optional highlighting options that can be used to fine-tune snippet generation.
-Most of them are common to SQL, HTTP and PHP client.
+There are several optional highlighting options that can be used to fine-tune snippet generation, which are common to SQL, HTTP, and PHP clients.

 #### before_match
 A string to insert before a keyword match.
-A `%SNIPPET_ID%` macro can be used in this string.
-The first match of the macro is replaced with an incrementing snippet number within a current snippet.
-Numbering starts at 1 by default but can be overridden with `start_snippet_id` option. %SNIPPET_ID% restarts at the start of every new document.
-Default is `<b>`.
+The `%SNIPPET_ID%` macro can be used in this string.
+The first occurrence of the macro is replaced with an incrementing snippet number within the current snippet.
+Numbering starts at 1 by default but can be overridden with the `start_snippet_id` option. %SNIPPET_ID% restarts at the beginning of each new document.
+The default is `<b>`.

 #### after_match
 A string to insert after a keyword match.
-Default is `</b>`.
+The default is `</b>`.

 #### limit
-Maximum snippet size, in symbols (codepoints).
-Default is 256.
-Per-field by default, see `limits_per_field`.
+The maximum snippet size, in symbols (codepoints).
+The default is 256.
+This is applied per-field by default, see `limits_per_field`.

 #### limit_words
 Limits the maximum number of words that can be included in the result.
-Note the limit applies to any words, and not just the matched keywords to highlight.
-For example, if we are highlighting `Mary` and a snippet `Mary had a little lamb` is selected, then it contributes 5 words to this limit, not just 1.
-Default is 0 (no limit).
-Per-field by default, see `limits_per_field`.
+Note that this limit applies to all words, not just the matched keywords to highlight.
+For example, if highlighting `Mary` and a snippet `Mary had a little lamb` is selected, it contributes 5 words to this limit, not just 1.
+The default is 0 (no limit).
+This is applied per-field by default, see `limits_per_field`.

 #### limit_snippets
 Limits the maximum number of snippets that can be included in the result.
-Default is 0 (no limit).
-Per-field by default, see `limits_per_field`.
+The default is 0 (no limit).
+This is applied per-field by default, see `limits_per_field`.

 #### limits_per_field
-Selects whether `limit`, `limit_words` and `limit_snippets` work as individual limits in every field of the document being highlighted or as global limits for the whole document.
+Determines whether `limit`, `limit_words`, and `limit_snippets` operate as individual limits in each field of the document being highlighted or as global limits for the entire document.
 Setting this option to 0 means that all combined highlighting results for one document must be within the specified limits.
-The downside is that you may get several snippets highlighted in one field and none in another if the highlighting engine decides that they are more relevant.
-Default is 1 (use per-field limits).
+The downside is that you may have several snippets highlighted in one field and none in another if the highlighting engine decides they are more relevant.
+The default is 1 (use per-field limits).
 #### around
-How much words to pick around each matching keywords block.
-Default is 5.
+The number of words to select around each matching keyword block.
+The default is 5.

 #### use_boundaries
-Whether to additionally break snippets by phrase boundary characters, as configured in table settings with [phrase_boundary](../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#phrase_boundary) directive.
-Default is 0 (don't use boundaries).
+Determines whether to additionally break snippets by phrase boundary characters, as configured in table settings with the [phrase_boundary](../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#phrase_boundary) directive.
+The default is 0 (don't use boundaries).

 #### weight_order
-Whether to sort the extracted snippets in order of relevance (decreasing weight), or in order of appearance in the document (increasing position).
-Default is 0 (don't use weight order).
+Specifies whether to sort the extracted snippets in order of relevance (decreasing weight) or in order of appearance in the document (increasing position).
+The default is 0 (don't use weight order).

 #### force_all_words
-Ignores length limit until the result includes all the keywords.
-Default is 0 (don't force all keywords).
+Ignores the length limit until the result includes all keywords.
+The default is 0 (don't force all keywords).

 #### start_snippet_id
-Specifies the starting value of `%SNIPPET_ID%` macro (that gets detected and expanded in `before_match`, `after_match` strings).
-Default is 1.
+Sets the starting value of the `%SNIPPET_ID%` macro (which is detected and expanded in `before_match`, `after_match` strings).
+The default is 1.

 #### html_strip_mode
-HTML stripping mode setting.
-Defaults to `index`, which means that table settings will be used.
-The other values are `none` and `strip`, that forcibly skip or apply stripping irregardless of table settings; and `retain`, that retains HTML markup and protects it from highlighting.
-The `retain` mode can only be used when highlighting full documents and thus requires that no snippet size limits are set.
-String, allowed values are `none`, `strip`, `index`, and `retain`.
+Defines the HTML stripping mode setting.
+Defaults to `index`, meaning that table settings will be used.
+Other values include `none` and `strip`, which forcibly skip or apply stripping regardless of table settings; and `retain`, which retains HTML markup and protects it from highlighting.
+The `retain` mode can only be used when highlighting full documents and therefore requires that no snippet size limits are set.
+The allowed string values are `none`, `strip`, `index`, and `retain`.

 #### allow_empty
-Allows empty string to be returned as highlighting result when no snippets could be generated in the current field (no keywords match, or no snippets fit the limit).
-By default, the beginning of original text would be returned instead of an empty string.
-Default is 0 (don't allow empty result).
+Permits an empty string to be returned as the highlighting result when no snippets could be generated in the current field (no keyword match or no snippets fit the limit).
+By default, the beginning of the original text would be returned instead of an empty string.
+The default is 0 (don't allow an empty result).

 #### snippet_boundary
 Ensures that snippets do not cross a sentence, paragraph, or zone boundary (when used with a table that has the respective indexing settings enabled).
-String, allowed values are `sentence`, `paragraph`, and `zone`.
+The allowed values are `sentence`, `paragraph`, and `zone`.

 #### emit_zones
-Emits an HTML tag with an enclosing zone name before each snippet.
-Default is 0 (don't emit zone names).
+Emits an HTML tag with the enclosing zone name before each snippet.
+The default is 0 (don't emit zone names).

 #### force_snippets
-Whether to force snippet generation even if limits allow to highlight whole text.
-Default is 0 (don't force snippet generation).
+Determines whether to force snippet generation even if limits allow highlighting the entire text.
+The default is 0 (don't force snippet generation).

 <!-- intro -->
 ##### SQL: